top of page

 So, should ESL teachers correct grammar errors in speech?
 Yes.
 But with care, clarity, and above all, compassion.

-Correct the mistake — not the person.
-Model the right form — then give it back to them.
+Correct the mistake, not the person.
+Model the right form and then give it back to them.
 Don’t make it about accuracy or fluency.
 Make it about building control, confidence, and ownership of language.

 Because in the end, every correction carries a message.